jkjung-avt/training_results_v5.0/Inventec/benchmarks/bert/implementations/P8000_ngc23.09_pytorch/README.md

    export SQSH_DIR=/hps/sqsh
    ```

-Clone this repository on the compute node ("compute-h100-1").
+   Then clone this repository on the compute node ("compute-h100-1").

    ```shell
    cd ${USER_DIR}
    git clone https://github.com/jkjung-avt/training_results_v5.0.git
    ```

 2. Build the container on the compute node ("compute-h100-1").
 You will have to use your NGC API key to pull the base PyTorch docker image, e.g. `docker login nvcr.io` or use `~/.config/enroot/.credentials`.
-Note that the docker image name "bert_ngc23.09_pyt" is different from that in NVIDIA's original implementation.

    ```shell
    cd training_results_v5.0/Inventec/benchmarks/bert/implementations/P8000_ngc23.09_pytorch/